Apostolos-Daniel/toli-io-personal-website/content/post/ms-build-2019.md

 ## Blazor

 The other thing that caught my eye and got me excited is the [announcement of Blazor](https://mybuild.techcommunity.microsoft.com/sessions/77033?source=sessions#top-anchor) not being experimental anymore - it's now in **preview**.
 Blazor was a project that started just a couple of years ago when Microsoft decided to jump on the **WebAssembly** band waggon.

 #### Web Assembly

 [Web Assembly](https://webassembly.org/) in a nutshell provides a way to run code written in any language on any web browser.
-This is a game changer as developers can write apps in their language of choice and compile them in **WASM** format - shorthand for Web Assembly.
+This is a game-changer as developers can write apps in their language of choice and compile them in **WASM** format - shorthand for Web Assembly.

 #### Enter Blazor

 Microsoft got involved with Web Assembly early on, essentially trying to utilise Web Assembly for ASP.NET Razor-like development of web apps.

 For more information here's some nice resources to get started: